 Help us build a Future Fund

-To mark our 50th anniversary and make sure we are fit for the future 50 years, we want to build a Future Fund to allow us to respond quickly and confidently to new threats and opportunities in Snowdonia.
+To mark our 50th anniversary and make sure we are fit for the future 50 years, we launched our Future Fund to allow us to respond quickly and confidently to new threats and opportunities in Snowdonia.
 Our target is £50,000, with donations coming from various sources.

-A donation of £250 would pay for us to research and write a response to a simple planning application; £28 would pay for a volunteer to be accredited under our new Practical Conservation Skills unit.
+A donation of £250 would pay for us to do the basic research and write a response to a simple planning application; £100 will cover the cost of a mountain leader to provide safety cover when our volunteers work in the mountains; £28 would pay for a volunteer to be accredited under our Practical Conservation Skills unit.

 Let’s do more and do it better.
 Let’s equip and recognise our volunteers.
-Let’s build on the campaigning experience we gained in 2016, and keep you better informed of the actions we are taking.
+Let’s build on the campaigning experience we’ve amassed, and keep you better informed of the actions we are taking.
 And let’s make sure that, 50 years from now, Snowdonia is better loved, better valued and better enjoyed by all.

 Please donate now

-and help build our fund to help us get fit for the future!
+and help us get fit for the future!